Thursday, May 25, 2023

 To sum up, I suspect that very few people in Ireland, Cuba and among Americans of Irish descent are conscious of how much of a conceptual and practical link existed between Cuba’s and Ireland’s struggles to achieve independence from colonial masters in the 19th century and how much involvement there was from a triangular relationship with the Irish population in the US.

-Cuba flourished as a client state of the US for the first half of the twentieth century, compromised by direct military US military intervention during the first years of independence from Spain and separated from an important part of its national territory by US occupation of the base and prison of Guantanamo.
+Cuba’s independence was compromised by its obligation to accept the Platt amendment.
+Until 1934 the US had the right to reintervene militarily, doing so twice.
+In order to achieve national self-determination and the withdrawal of US troops, Cuba had to accept the partition of an important part of its national territory, the base and prison of Guantanamo.
 Politically, culturally and economically the two countries became deeply integrated with the US as the dominant partner.
 The Cuban revolution of 1959 achieved political independence but it has not been able to establish a deeper autonomy from the US as effectively as Ireland did from England.

 Confronted by virtually unabating hostility and regime change objectives from Washington and Miami, with the partial exception of President Obama’s second term, Cuban leaders have been constricted economically, politically and psychologically.
 In the minds of revolutionary leaders, maintaining freedom from US dominance required radical transformation of their country’s economy, ideological rigidity, overdependence on a balancing superpower and oppressive state control/protection of a population inherently vulnerable to covert and overt subversion from the north.
 The context created by the US, whether intentionally or by propinquity, meant the harder Cuba had to fight to maintain its independence the more it had to sacrifice of its fundamental revolutionary goal to advance the lives of its people.